Independent Commissioning Assurance

 When risk visibility is unclear

-If test documentation has been compiled across multiple contractors and subcontractors, or if there are open NCRs without close-out plans, an independent review consolidates the risk picture before the energisation decision.
+If test documentation has been compiled across multiple contractors and subcontractors, or if there are open NCRs without close-out plans, an independent review consolidates the risk picture before energisation.

 Global Reach

-We support projects across Europe and internationally, working with local delivery teams and adapting to regional standards and regulatory requirements.
-Based on experience from large-scale data center environments, our review methodology scales from single-hall facilities to hyperscale campuses.
+We work with local delivery teams worldwide, adapting to regional standards and regulatory requirements while maintaining consistency in methodology and reporting.
+Our review methodology scales from single-hall facilities to multi-building campuses across any geography.

 €63.7B